ina-demarco/dash-mail/README.md

 2. Configure the Amazon dash button's Wi-Fi credentials with the Amazon Shopping App (Step 5 on https://www.amazon.com/gp/help/customer/display.html?nodeId=201746340&language=en_GB), but do not select a product.
 Instead close the Amazon Shopping App.

-3. Check the Dash Button's MAC Address by using Wireshark (or similar) and write it in the config.json file
+3. Check the Dash Button's MAC Address by using Wireshark (or similar).
+Rename the config.json.sample to "config.json" and write the MAC in the config.json file

 4. Credentials for sending mails with Nodemailer over Gmail (this uses preconfigured OAuth2.0 tokens, but you can also modify the code to get them during runtime, use a different mail provider or use a password instead), for detailed instructions also see http://masashi-k.blogspot.de/2013/06/sending-mail-with-gmail-using-xoauth2.html
 <br>Set up a Gmail account to send the mails from (or use your own)
 <br>Create a project via Google API Developer Console (https://console.developers.google.com/apis/) and configure the OAuth2.0 credentials.
-Download your credentials and name then "client_secret.json".
+Download your credentials and name them "client_secret.json".
 <br>Get the AOuth2.0 Access Token and Refresh Token by visiting the Redirect URL and add the tokens to the config.json.

 5. Prepare the device you want to run the server on